Spring Food Festival

 The very best of the south east’s produce – from heritage production methods to the modern day – will be showcased at our special spring event on 2 May – 3 May.

-Enjoy free cookery demonstrations and short talks, shop from vendors selling local produce, watch demonstrations and crafts, learn about historic food and drink in our collection of rescued historic houses, plus much more.
+Enjoy free cookery demonstrations and short talks, shop from stall holders selling local produce, watch demonstrations and crafts, learn about historic food and drink in our collection of rescued historic houses, plus much more.
 There will be lots of tasty samples to try before you buy!

 Food & Drink

-Visit vendors around the Museum site, which feature tasty local produce and country crafts from in and around the South East.
+Visit stall holders situated around the Museum site, which feature tasty local produce and country crafts, from in and around the South East.
 Buy lunch from our fantastic traders or visit the Museum’s waterside café.

 Food and Drink Through History

-Watch demonstrations of traditional food preparation, cookery and brewing in a selection of our collection of rescued historic homes from South East England.
+Watch demonstrations of traditional food preparation, cookery and brewing in our collection of rescued historic homes from South East England.
 Explore their six period gardens – see what was grown, and learn about the culinary and medicinal uses of the plants you can find there.

 Information for visitors

-The Museum’s annual Food Festival is back for 2020 and will take place from Saturday 5 through to Bank Holiday Monday 7 May 2018.
+The Museum’s annual Food Festival is back for 2020 and will take place from Saturday 2 – Sunday 3 May.

-Standard admission prices apply (free for Annual Members) and tickets are available to purchase in advance via our online shop.
+Standard admission prices apply (free for Annual Members) and tickets are available to purchase in advance.
 Please note that seats in the Cookery Theatre are strictly limited and will be available on a first come, first served basis.

 Visitors with disabilities are advised to read our accessibility pages in advance of their visit.
 Accessible parking is available for those in need – simply ask our team upon arrival and they will direct you.

-Dogs on short leads are welcome but are not permitted in three areas where food and drink are being prepared – this includes Winkhurst Tudor kitchen and Lurgashall watermill.
+Dogs on short leads are welcome but are not permitted in the areas where food and drink are being prepared – this includes Winkhurst Tudor kitchen, the bakehouse and Lurgashall watermill.
 Due to food preparation in the Downland Gridshell Building (where our Cookery Theatre demonstrations are taking place during this event) dogs are only permitted in the standing space at the rear.